rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     6000000      36x10^12     9     0.001     128       128      12'11"
    ============ =========== ===== ========= ========= ========= ========

 One million records could be ranked with 64 sorting and 64 ranking multiprocessing threads in about 69 seconds.
 The quantiles sorting step is based on 6-tiling.
-Three million records could be ranked with 128 sorters and 64 rankers in 4 min. and 20 sec. and the quantiles step step is here based on 7-tiling.
+Three million records could be ranked with 128 sorters and 64 rankers in 4 min. and 20 sec. and the quantiles sorting step is here based on 7-tiling.
 With 28 sorters and 84 rankers, up to five million records could be 7-tiled and ranked in 8 min. and 35 sec.

 Below is shown an example MeluXina session for ranking 500000 incommensurable 3-objectives performance records.

 .. code-block:: bash

-   [u101979@mel4017 p200541]$ python3
-   (MyPy3124) [u101979@mel4005 Digraph3]$ python3
+   (MyPy3124) [userRB@mel4005 Digraph3]$ python3
    Python 3.12.4 (main, Jul 19 2024, 15:25:25)
    [GCC 8.5.0 20210514 (Red Hat 8.5.0-20)] on linux
    Type "help", "copyright", "credits" or "license" for more information.